-Staying connected with the people that are important to use was particularly difficult during lockdown.
-Meeting up, coffee together and face-to-face chats were no longer possible, so we had to think about what we could do!
+Staying connected with the people that are important to use was particularly challenging during lockdown.
+Face-to-face meet ups and having coffee together were not possible, which forced us to think about what we could do!

-At Mobilise, we carried out some great virtual cuppas with carers using Zoom during lockdown.
+During lockdown, we carried out some great virtual cuppas with carers using Zoom.
 And we still do virtual cuppas!
-We also know that many of us started to use a lot more Whatsapp and Facetime to do video calls with friends and family.
-We are loved the funny stories about being able to see right up someone's nostrils or talking to their forehead as they got to grips with things.
-We learned about the new ways to stay in touch and new ways to use technology.
+Many of us also started to use more of WhatsApp and FaceTime to video call with friends and family.
+Who doesn't love the funny stories about being able to see right up someone's nostrils or talking to their forehead as they get to grips with things?

 Technology can be daunting to use and us and the people we know around us may resist.